Continuing Education Activity

 Cardiac catheterization is one of the most widely performed cardiac procedures.
 In the United States, more than 1,000,000 cardiac catheterization procedures are performed annually.
-As expected, in any invasive procedure, there are some patient related and procedure-related complications.
+As expected, in any invasive procedure, there are some patient-related and procedure-related complications.
 With significant advances in the equipment used for cardiac catheterization, the improved skill of the operators, and newer techniques, the rates of these complications have been reduced significantly.
-The term cardiac catheterization can be used to refer to either right heart catheterization or left heart catheterization or both.
+The term cardiac catheterization can refer to either right heart catheterization or left heart catheterization, or both.
 The procedure can be either diagnostic or therapeutic, and interventional cardiologists can perform a variety of interventions depending on the clinical need.
-This review provides a brief review of the expected risks and complications for a routine, diagnostic, cardiac catheterization procedure.
+This review briefly reviews the expected risks and complications for a routine, diagnostic, cardiac catheterization procedure.

-In the hand, the common site of access is the radial artery, even though the ulnar artery and brachial artery are also used in some situations.
-The ideal place to access to the radial artery is 2-cm proximal to the radial styloid.
-Before accessing the radial artery, an Allen test or Barbeau test is to be performed to confirm adequate collateral circulation to the palm.
-Allen test is performed by compressing both the radial and ulnar arteries until the palm blanches and then the ulnar artery is released.
-The blush response in the hand is noted and if the color in the palm returns before 10 seconds, blood supply to the hand via the ulnar artery and palmar arch is considered satisfactory.
+When using the hand/wrist, the common site of access is the radial artery, even though the ulnar artery and brachial artery are also used in some situations.
+The ideal place to access the radial artery is 2 cm proximal to the radial styloid.
+Before accessing the radial artery, an Allen test or Barbeau test is performed to confirm adequate collateral circulation to the palm.
+Allen test is performed by compressing both the radial and ulnar arteries until the palm blanches, and then the ulnar artery is released.
+The blush response in the hand is noted, and if the color in the palm returns before 10 seconds, the blood supply to the hand via the ulnar artery and palmar arch is considered satisfactory.
 Barbeau test removes the subjectivity of the Allen test, and a pulse oximeter is placed on the ipsilateral thumb.
-Similar to Allen test compression of both the arteries is performed until pulse oximetry trace is blunted.
+Similar to the Allen test, compression of both the arteries is performed until the pulse oximetry trace is blunted.
 The test is considered normal if the pulse oximetry tracing returns to normal within 10 seconds of releasing the pressure on the ulnar artery.

 Transradial versus Transfemoral Approaches

-Since its first description in 1989, a transradial approach for coronary angiography has been increasing in comparison to the transfemoral approach.
-Several randomized controlled trials and meta-analyses have demonstrated reduced mortality, decreased major bleeding, access site complications, reduced length of stay, and comparable stroke rate by using a transradial approach.
+Since its first description in 1989, a transradial approach for coronary angiography has been increasing compared to the transfemoral approach.
+Several randomized controlled trials and meta-analyses have demonstrated reduced mortality, decreased major bleeding, access site complications, reduced length of stay, and comparable stroke rates using a transradial approach.
 The findings have been reproduced in non-emergency diagnostic and percutaneous interventional procedures and as well as in urgent settings of ST-segment elevation myocardial infarction.
 Radial access procedures also enhance patient comfort, reduce post-procedure bed rest and eventually length of hospital stay.

 Local Vascular Complications

 These are among the most common complications seen after cardiac catheterization procedures.
 Hematomas are usually formed following poorly controlled hemostasis post sheath removal.
-Most hematomas are self-limiting and benign, but large rapidly expanding hematomas can cause hemodynamic instability requiring resuscitation with fluids and blood.
+Most hematomas are self-limiting and benign, but large, rapidly expanding hematomas can cause hemodynamic instability requiring resuscitation with fluids and blood.
 The incidence of this complication is significantly reduced in transradial access.
-In patients with transfemoral access, retroperitoneal bleeding should be suspected if there is a sudden change in the hemodynamic stability of the patient with or without back pain as there may not be any visible swelling in the groin for some of these patients.
+In patients with transfemoral access, retroperitoneal bleeding should be suspected if there is a sudden change in the patient's hemodynamic stability with or without back pain, as there may not be any visible swelling in the groin for some of these patients.
 The incidence of this complication is less than 0.2%.
-Strong clinical suspicion along with immediate imaging, usually with CT scan, helps make a diagnosis of this problem.
+Strong clinical suspicion along with immediate imaging, usually with a CT scan, helps make a diagnosis of this problem.
 Identification of the bleeding source is essential for patients with continued hemodynamic deterioration.
 These life-threatening bleeds are more frequent when the artery is punctured above the inguinal ligament.
-Most patients are managed with a reversal of anticoagulation, application of manual compression and volume resuscitation and observation.
-Patients with continued deterioration with need coiling of the bleeding source vessel, or balloon angioplasty or covered stents for bleeding from larger vessels.
+Most patients are managed with a reversal of anticoagulation, application of manual compression and volume resuscitation, and observation.
+Patients with continued deterioration with need coiling of the bleeding source vessel, or balloon angioplasty, or covered stents for bleeding from larger vessels.

 When the hematoma maintains continuity with the lumen of the artery, it results in the formation of a pulsatile mass locally, defined as a pseudoaneurysm.
-This will be associated with bruit on examination.
+This will be associated with a bruit on examination.
 They happen following low access in the superficial femoral artery as opposed to the common femoral artery.
-These are usually diagnosed by ultrasound Doppler imaging or CT angiography.
-Small pseudoaneurysms of the less than 2 to 3 cm in size may heal of spontaneously and can be followed by serial Doppler examinations.
+These are usually diagnosed by ultrasound, Doppler imaging, or CT angiography.
+Small pseudoaneurysms of less than 2 to 3 cm in size may heal spontaneously and can be followed by serial Doppler examinations.
 Large symptomatic pseudoaneurysms can be treated by either ultrasound-guided compression of the neck of pseudoaneurysm or percutaneous injection of the thrombin using ultrasound guidance or may need surgical intervention.

 Thrombosis and Embolism

-This complication is extremely rare with the use of the low profile catheters and predisposing factors include small vessel lumen, and associated peripheral arterial disease, diabetes mellitus, female sex, large diameter sheath, and prolonged catheter dwell time.
+This complication is extremely rare with the use of low-profile catheters, and predisposing factors include small vessel lumen and associated peripheral arterial disease, diabetes mellitus, female sex, large-diameter sheath, and prolonged catheter dwell time.
 Treatment involves removal of the occlusive sheath, percutaneous thrombectomy in conjunction with vascular surgery consultation.